 The Aerosols You Should Not Neglect

 As of today, the Dutch government states that under certain circumstances, contamination can also spread out via virus particles that travel a greater distance in small droplets (aerosols).
-For example, in rooms where there is poor or no ventilation at all, and/or where many people are together, especially for a longer periods of time.
+For example, in rooms where there is poor or no ventilation at all, and/or where many people are together, especially for longer periods.

-Dutch virologist and infectologist, Jaap Tamino van Dissel said in an interview that one of the most vital recommendations he made on Covid-19 briefings was related to ‘adequate ventilation.
-According to him, poorly ventilated places, where people spend long hours together, aerosol transfers also play a role in virus distribution.
+Dutch virologist, Jaap Tamino van Dissel said in an interview that one of the most vital recommendations he made on Covid-19 briefings was related to ‘adequate ventilation.
+According to him, in poorly ventilated places, where people spend long hours together, aerosol transfers also play a role in virus distribution.